 On the other hand, commenters noted areas of support.
 Specifically, support for changes made to discourage multiple registrations for the same individual are noted, a rule previously published.

 University groups and employers noted support for extending the “cap-gap” for F-1 students when changing to H-1B status, extending qualifications for organizations as H-1B cap exempt entities, greater leeway for H-1B holders to be entrepreneurs, and confirming deference for prior findings of fact when reviewing applications.
-Under the Trump administration, deference to prior findings of fact was ended, causing longtime employees of U.S. companies living the country to leave when their applications were rejected by USCIS adjudicators.
+Under the Trump administration, deference to prior findings of fact was ended, causing longtime employees of U.S. companies living in the country to leave when their applications were rejected by USCIS adjudicators.
 Activating deference will likely improve operations and prevent further disruption of business immigration.

 The rule has not yet been received by the Office of Management and Budget for review.
 Upon receipt, additional time is required for their review.
 If approved, a likely delay to the effective date, once published, is expected.
 The rule may not be released until after the U.S. presidential election.
 There are concerns that the rule may limit U.S. competitiveness when it comes to developing technologies, including artificial intelligence.